alinaavanesyan/alina/pages/research.md

 <h2><strong>Wetland-stream connectivity: DNA barcoding of native isopods as a tool for assessing watershed connectivity</strong></h2>
 <hr>

 This is an ongoing project in Dr. Lamp’s lab.
 Using isopods from multiple wetland sites and streams in Maryland Delmarva Bays Wetlands we explore the potential connectivity between wetland and stream communities.
 Morphological identification of isopod species is tricky, and DNA barcoding, which I’m focusing on, is very helpful for estimating how ‘close’ wetland isopod species are to the isopod species inhabiting streams.
-I’m currently mentoring three students in this DNA barcoding work, and together with my mentees we isolate and sequence a portion of mitochondrial gene, cytochrome oxidase 1 (CO1), create a reference library of these sequences, and using a BLAST search engine in the NCBI GenBank database we assess species and genera identity of isopods.
+I mentored three students in this DNA barcoding work, and together with my mentees we isolated and sequenced a portion of mitochondrial gene, cytochrome oxidase 1 (CO1), created a reference library of these sequences, and using a BLAST search engine in the NCBI GenBank database we assessed species and genera identity of isopods.

+To date, we were able to identify seven unique stream species and four unique wetland species of isopods.
+We didn't find an overlap between species which suggests presumably isolation of stream and wetland populations of isopods and may potentially provide an evidence that stream and wetland arthropod communities do not overlap as well.
+We are currently working on reconstruction of phylogenetic relationships between these isopod species.

 <div class="row">
   <div class="col-sm">